 Ingredients

-- Sugar - Regular cane or white sugar for the batter, and optional coarse sugar for the top of the cake.
-This makes the top really crunchy, adding extra gorgeous texture so it is well worth using if you can.
+- Sugar - Regular cane or white sugar for the batter and optional coarse sugar for the top of the cake.
+This makes the top really crunchy, adding extra gorgeous texture, so it is well worth using if you can.

 How To Make Vegan Blueberry Cake

-- Add the dry ingredients to a mixing bowl, give them a quick whisk, make a well in the centre then add the wet ingredients.
+1 - Whisk the dry ingredients together in a bowl, make a well in the centre and add the wet ingredients.
+Fold together to form a thick batter.

+Here it is when it's done.
 That crusty top!

-Variations
+Flavour Variations

 - Add a lemon twist with lemon juice in the glaze and lemon zest in the batter (don't add any juice to the batter).